 There are also extensions for the Chrome, Firefox and Opera web browsers.
 But keep in mind that a VPN browser extension won't protect the internet traffic of email clients, instant-messaging apps, streaming clients, online games or other browsers.

 If you'd like to protect all the devices connected to your home network at once, PIA offers detailed instructions for using PIA with home Wi-Fi routers that are running DD-WRT, Tomato or pfSense open-source software.
 (Too complicated?
 You can buy routers pre-configured with PIA from third parties.)

 PIA offers VPN connections based on the PPTP, L2TP/IPSec and OpenVPN protocols, and each can be used with or without PIA's client software, although PIA warns that only OpenVPN provides adequate encryption of data.

 Windows, macOS, iOS, Android and Chrome OS support L2TP/IPsec "natively" without client software, and Windows also handles PPTP that way.
 Chrome OS handles OpenVPN natively, but other OSes will need some form of client software (such as the free OpenVPN client).

 PIA's Mace ad-blocking software is included and can stop advertisements and interruptions.
 In case Mace gets too onerous, it can be controlled in the application's configuration panel.

-With more than 3,000 servers in nearly 30 countries, PIA has a widely dispersed network.
+With more than 3,000 servers in about 30 countries, PIA has a widely dispersed network.
 Its reach is outdone by CyberGhost's presence in more than 50 countries, but PIA has more than twice as many servers at its disposal.
 Like many VPN services, PIA lacks servers in Russia and China, two countries that are known to interfere with domestic internet connections.